xapi-project/xapi-project.github.io/xenopsd/architecture.md

 be shutdown; or perhaps the domain is now in a good state because the reboot has already happened.
-The signals sent by the backend to the Xenops_server are a bit like event channel notifications in the Xen ring protocols: they are requests to ask someone to perform work, the don't themselves describe the work that needs to be done.
+The signals sent by the backend to the Xenops_server are a bit like event channel notifications in the Xen ring protocols: they are requests to ask someone to perform work, they don't themselves describe the work that needs to be done.

 An implication of this design is that it should always be possible to answer